 Please make sure your dog has toileted before attending classes.

 The sooner you teach your pup how to behave, the easier your life will be.
 Most behavioural issues stem from a lack of exercise, boredom and good fundamental training in early life.
 Begin training as soon as you get your rescue or pup after its vaccinations, as early as eight weeks of age.

 - A trained dog is a happy dog and that means a happy you.
 Training teaches the dog its boundaries and place within your home, with you as the hierarchical pack leader.
 They’re easier to live with because their minds are occupied learning new ideas and as the dog is a pack member they thrive on you being the leader and that creates a confident and social animal.

 - A trained dog is much safer to be around than an untrained dog.
 They are less likely to be nervous around new situations, strangers or other dogs they’ll encounter either at home or in public.

 - As a dog owner, you need to be able to control your pet in all situations, whether this is within your home and especially out in public.
-The amended Dogs Act (UK) in March 2014, puts more emphasis and responsibility on the owner and that means you must be sure of how to successfully give commands whilst the animal is on or off lead, near you or at a distance.
+The amended 1991 Dangerous Dogs Act (UK) in March 2014, puts more emphasis and responsibility on the owner whilst out in public or in a private dwelling and that means you must be sure of how to successfully give commands whilst the animal is on or off lead, near you or at a distance.